Roger Clarke's Web-Site

 The above broad description of the conventional approach to Authorization adopts an open interpretation of the IS Resource in respect of which an Actor is granted Permissions.
 In respect of processes, a Permission might apply to all available functions, or each function (e.g. view data, create data, amend data, delete data) may be the subject of a separate permission.

 In respect of Data, a hierarchy exists.
 For example, a structured database may contain data-files, each of which contains data-records, each of which contains data-items.
-The Unix file-system, for example, distinguishes separate functions of file-level read, write and execute, with write encompassing all of create, amend, delete and rename.
-A Permission may apply to all Data-Records in a Data-File, but it may apply to only some, based on criteria such as a TRecord-Identifier, or the content of individual Data-Items.
+The Unix file-system, for example, distinguishes separate functions at the file-level (read, write and execute), with write encompassing all of create, amend, delete and rename.
+A Permission may apply to all Data-Records in a Data-File, but it may apply to only some, based on criteria such as a Record-Identifier, or the content of individual Data-Items.
 Hence, visualising a Data-File as a table, a Permission may exclude some rows (Records) and/or some columns (Data-Items).
 There is a modest literature on the granularity of data-access permissions, e.g. Karjoth et al. (2002), Zhong et al. (2011).

-Important examples are in health-care settings, where highly-sensitive health data is involved, such as that relating to mental health, sexually-transmitted diseases and genetic material.
-A generic model is described in Clarke (2002, at 6.) and Coiera & Clarke (2004).
+An important example is in health-care settings, where all personal data is sensitive, and some, such as that relating to mental health, sexually-transmitted diseases and genetic material, is highly sensitive.
+A generic model is described in Clarke (2002b, at 6.) and Coiera & Clarke (2004).
 In the simplest case, each individual has a choice between the following two criteria:

-1. An unqualified, general consent (although personal data continues to be subject to the protections that the law provides for health care data); and
+1. An unqualified, general consent (although personal data continues to be subject to the protections that the law provides for health care data); or

 2. An unqualified, general denial of consent (which is subject to such constraints as the law places on that right).